2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Spain has comparative advantage over Romania.
-Similarly, the more yellow a dot/product is, the more Romania has comparative advantage over Spain.
+This visualization shows the product space at the HS4 level with the flags of Spain and Romania.
+This means that a dot/product with the flag of Spain indicates it has a comparative advantage over Romania.
+Similarly, a dot/product with the flag of Romania indicates it has a comparative advantage over Spain.

 Have questions, comments, or concerns?